Many informal English words have a Latin-derived formal synonym

 THE NATURE & USE OF FORMAL WORDS

 Sometimes the difference between two words of similar meaning is not so much what they mean as where they are used (see 16.
 Ways of Distinguishing Similar Words).
 This is the case, for example, with scapulas and shoulder blades, the former being common in medical English, the latter in everyday speech (see 77.
 Apposition).
+Choosing the wrong alternative in a particular type of writing is often called an error of “appropriacy” (see 166.
+Appropriacy in Professional English).

 A large area of English that often expresses meanings with different words from those of ordinary speech (and occasionally with different grammar too) is academic and professional writing.
 Its special language is, in fact, the basis of the “formal style” that it is said to normally have.
 A very important point about this language is that it is not something impressive to achieve, but rather a means of avoiding certain kinds of undesirable language.
 Hence knowing what language is undesirable in formal writing is at least as important as knowing what to replace it with (see 46.
 How to Avoid “I”, “We” and “You”).